How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 2. As a result of cracking, rotting begins.

-3. Insect pests accumulate in the cracks.
+3. Insect pests accumulate in cracks.

-4. Thermal insulation properties houses are down.
+4. Thermal insulation properties houses are going down.

-The damage caused by cracks in wood
+Damage caused by cracks in wood

 Time spares nothing.
-Even the most quality wood over time, it begins to be covered with a network of small cracks.
+Even the most quality wood over time, it begins to become covered with a network of small cracks.
 This is a process that occurs due to the natural shrinkage of the material.
 Outwardly, it looks quite exotic and natural.
 Such a web acts as an element of wall decor and serves as a kind of decoration for the building.

-It’s completely in vain.
+Absolutely in vain.

 1. Longitudinal cracks that run along the entire length of the product reduce its strength and can cause complete destruction of the timber.